dwhiffing/fury/content/nato/uk/navy/naval-aviation/body.md

 ![](/assets/images/nato/uk/navy/naval-aviation/image2.jpg)

-The fourth version of the Sea King in use with the RN was the Cargo/Troop carrying version used for Amphibious operations.
-In total there were 146 Sea Kings in the RN broken down by type as follows:
+The fourth version of the Sea King in use with the RN was the Cargo/Troop carrying version used for Amphibious operations, the HC.4.
+In total there were 146 Sea Kings in the RN broken down by type as
+follows:

   - 76x HAS.6